 For added height and dimension, take two of the mini gourds and carve them out to hold two tapered candles.
 Fun!

-You can add in a few greens to bring in some color and texture.
+In addition, you can add in a few greens to bring in some color and texture.
 The best part is this entire layout cost me less than $20 and has very little waste since you can use the uncut pumpkin for pie later on.
-Love that kind of decor.
+I adore that kind of decor.

 Now your table is ready for your place settings and dinnerware.
 Your guests are sure to be delighted with this simple eye-pleasing setting.
 Enjoy!